History of seizures with global developmental delay, clinical features of Menkes disease present, low serum copper

 Menkes disease or "kinky hair syndrome" is a multi-systemic disorder with an X linked inheritance, and mutation of the gene ATP7A located on Xq13.3.

 The abnormality is a defect of transmembrane transport of copper resulting in increased copper deposition in intestine and pancreas, with copper deficiency in the brain.
 The serum copper level is low, but measurement should be made after 2 months of life as copper levels only reach adult levels after that age.
 The hair shows corkscrew shaft called "pili torti" or "twisted hairs".

 A paradox of the disease is that copper is high in cytosol of cells but cannot be delivered to mitochondria.
 As a result oral or IV copper therapy is ineffective.

 Intracranial vessels are elongated and tortuous, as seen on conventional images but better seen on MRA.
-Ischaemic strokes are a known complication.
+Ischemic strokes are a known complication.